 15 air-conditioned, outside cabins with private facilities, safe, hairdryer and satellite TV.
 14 twin main deck cabins (130 sq. ft.) and one double Upper Deck Royal suite (194 sq. ft.).
 Select your preferred cabin at the time of booking.

-A charming 3-star hotel, centrally located in a pedestrian zone.
-Restaurant, bar, WiFi (free) and 94 air-conditioned rooms with hairdryer, safe, mini-bar and satellite TV.
+Stay at the luxurious 5-star The Lodge Hotel in Porto.
+Excellently located in the historic heart of Vila Nova de Gaia, with centuries-old Port wine cellars waiting to be discovered.
+Restaurant, bar, outdoor pool, WiFi (free) and 119 air-conditioned rooms with hairdryer, safe, mini-bar and satellite TV.
 Breakfast included.
-An accommodation tax is payable locally, currently €2 per person per night.
+City tax is payable locally, currently €2 per person per night.

 The Cradle of Portugal - Pre-Cruise Extension